 If Noodletools does not appear to have a form that fits a particular source well (e.g., a primary source found on a website), try this citation maker created by the Oregon School Library System, select "Other" from the source type menu on the right.
 You can create a more accurate citation, then copy and paste it into Noodletools or alphabetically in your works cited/bibliography.

 Purdue University's Online Writing Lab (OWL) houses writing resources and instructional material as a free service.
 Students, members of the community, and users worldwide will find information to assist with many writing projects.
-Teachers and trainers may use this material for in-class and out-of-class instruction.

 Information Literacy Lesson with Fault in Our Stars author John Green & his brother Hank Green